awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 #### `IETYPE-UPDATES` (`ieType` = 2)

-The `ieVal` is a list of `VarUpd` records.
+The `IEList` is a list of `VarUpd` records.
 The transmitter includes the latest variable values and sequence numbers it has stored in its real-time database (but not necessarily for all the variables in the database).
 The intention is that the receiver will itself repeat that